Profile: An Interview with Carol Sundberg, Senior Vice President - Payments & Member Service

 Q: You oversaw the development and introduction of Delta Community’s debit and credit cards.
 Can you speak to that process?

 A: In September 1996, we replaced 50,000 ATM cards with the Visa Check Card.
 In October 1996, we converted our Visa Classic credit cards from a third-party managed program to an internally managed program and introduced a Gold card.
-Today, we offer a Visa Platinum Rewards Credit Card, a Young Adult Credit Card and a credit card for business accounts.
+Today, we offer several different types of credit cards.
 Our card portfolio for both debit and credit has grown to more than 200,000 active Visa cards.
 We’ve come a long way.

 Q: What was unique about Delta Community’s first Visa Gold Card?

 A: Atlanta was the host for the 1996 Summer Olympic Games, so we thought it would be nice to commemorate this special occasion by including the torch or symbol for the 1996 Summer Olympics on the front of our first Gold Card.
 We received permission to do this from Visa and by a division of the Olympic Committee that protects their brand, making our first Gold Cards unique.

 Q: What exciting possibilities do you see for Delta Community and the banking industry in the future?

 A: I can’t wait to see what happens with mobile payments.
 Will we really be able to pay for everything with our phones?
 That’s an exciting possibility that could revolutionize commerce and banking.